Data-Science-for-Linguists-2022/Child-Vocab-Development/reports/final_report.md

 ---

-# 1 Introduction and project development
+# 1 Background

+## 1.1 Introduction

-Mother's educational background and socio-economic status (SES) have been shown to influence early vocabulary development in children.
-For example, vocabulary size of children from families of higher SES have been shown to be larger than that of children from families of lower SES at the same age during early development.
-To goal of this project is to understand better how exactly the vocabulary development differs among children of different SES group, and how it is affected by the mother's child-directed speech (CDS).
+A mother's educational background and socio-economic status (SES) have been shown to have significant influence on the child's early vocabulary development.
+For example, children coming from families of higher SES generally have larger vocabulary size than children from families of lower SES at the same age during early development.
+Although vocabulary size is a key indicator of early language development, vocabularies of children from different backgrounds may also differ in other dimensions, such as vocabulary diversity and structural complexity.
+However, most current studies on this topic focus on vocabulary size and we have very limited knowledge about how the socio-ecomomic background affects vocabulary development in other dimensions.
+To fill the research gap, the main goal of this project is to characterize the vocabulary structure in children of different SES by analyzing the lexical semantic network (a structure representing relations between words).
+Additionally, the lexical semantic network of maternal child-directed speech (CDS) was also examined to look for correlations between the mother's and the child's vocabulary.

+## 1.2 Project development

-Originally, the project started quite amibitiously: I was planning to use data from two online databases, CHILDES (see next section) and WordBank.
-Since the tokens in WordBank are included in the MacArthur-Bates Communicative Development Inventory (MB-CDI) used in many studies to evaluate a child's vocabulary size, I planned to integrate the data from two databases by matching the tokens in CHILDES to those in WordBank, which would allow me to estimate the vocabulary size in each child in CHILDES.
-However, I realized that I would probably have no enough time for this project to integrate the two databases as it involves annotating thousands of files, not too mentioned that most files in CHILDES would not have enough words to represent a child's CDI-vocabulary.
-Therefore, I decided to use only CHILDES for this project and changed my analysis plan accordingly.
+The project started quite amibitiously in the beginning: I was planning to integrate the data from two online databases, [CHILDES](https://childes.talkbank.org/) (see next section) and [WordBank](http://wordbank.stanford.edu/).
+Tokens in WordBank come from the [MacArthur-Bates Communicative Development Inventories (MB-CDIs)](https://mb-cdi.stanford.edu/), which are used in many studies to evaluate a child's vocabulary size.
+To compare vocabularies of children from different studies in CHILDES fairly, I planned to first estimate the vocabulary size of each child in CHILDES with the same CDI standard by matching the tokens in CHILDES to those CDI tokens in WordBank.
+Ideally, this could possibly be a more naturalistic and reliable way of assessing a child's vocabulary than traditional parent-report questionnaires.

-In the original project plan, I planned to quantify the CDI-vocabulary size in each child, as well as comparing the frequency of words in the mother's CDS and the age of acquisition (AOA) for the corresponding words.
-I planned to characterize the child speech (CS) and the CDS by using word count-based metrics, such as the mean length of utterance (MLU), type-to-token ratio (TTR), noun-to-verb ratio (NTVR) and word frequency by lexcial categories However, since information about the CDI word list and AOA for the words are not available in CHILDES, I decided to change my analysis focus from word count-based metrics to lexical semantic network analysis.
+After getting the CDI-vocabulary, I planned to quantify the growth of CDI-vocabulary size of each child from different family backgrounds to check if any SES effects can still be observed in data merged from multiple studies in CHILDES.
+I would then compare the age of acquisition (AOA) of each CDI word to the frequency of the corresponding word in the maternal CDS to look for any correlations between the mother's and the child's vocabulary.
+I also planned to characterize the child speech (CS) and the CDS by using common word count-based metrics (e.g., mean length of utterance (MLU), type-to-token ratio (TTR), noun-to-verb ratio (NTVR) and word frequency by lexical categories).
+However, as mentioned above, getting the CDI-vocabulary involves integrating data from the two databases.
+This would nearly be unaccomplishable in a time frame of less than three months as it would involve annotating thousands of files, not to mention that a lot of recordings in CHILDES do not have enough words for an accurate evaluation of a child's CDI-vocabulary.
+Because of these restrictions, I decided not to integrate the two databases but just use CHILDES as my data source for this project.
+Without evaluating vocabularies by a common standard like CDI, comparison of child vocabularies from different datasets by word count-based metrics would not be fair.
+Therefore, I changed my plan from word count-based analysis to lexical semantic network analysis.

 Lexical semantic network analysis focuses on word-word relationships.
-Differences in semantic networks have been found in children of various developmental conditions, such as typically devloped children and later talkers.
-However, there are no studies look at effects of SES on semantic network during development.
-I took this project as a chance to explore the potential of studying the effects of SES with semantic network analysis.
-In this project, I demonstrated how semantic network analysis can be performed with data combined from different previous studies.
-I also showed that semantic network analysis may provide a possible way to analyze a child's vocabulary development with only a subset of the child's vocabulary.
+Differences in semantic networks have been found in children of various developmental conditions, such as in typically developed children or in late talkers.
+However, to my knowledge, no studies have looked at the effects of SES on lexical semantic network growth during development.
+I took this project as a chance to explore the potential of studying the effects of SES on vocabulary development with semantic network analysis.
+In this project, I demonstrated how a semantic network analysis can be performed fairly with data merged from different studies.
+I also showed that semantic network analysis provides a possible way to analyze a child's vocabulary development with only a subset of the child's vocabulary.
+For a summary of some interesting observations found in this project, please see the [Summary](#6-summary) section.

-For reference, the original project plan can be found [here]().
+For reference, the original project plan can be found [here](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/project_plan.md).

 ---